-Join Michael Lehman for an in-depth discussion in this video Next steps, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Next steps, part of Android App Development: Internet of Things.

 - Well, we've come to the end of the road,…but where do you go from here?…The thing to think about is…what is the most natural and desirable,…even individual way for human beings to interact…with technology without requiring a new set of skills,…or constantly needing to learn new languages,…gestures, icons, color codes or button combinations?…That's one of David Rose's sort of parting thoughts…from Enchanted Objects.…How do you make the objects, not only ubiquitous,…but integrating it to every day life…and using all your senses.…Sometimes, you might have a thing that is only a light.…